Jonathan-Adly/Jonathan-Adly/README.md

 ### 🚧Open to:

-I am open to the right opporunties.
+I am open to the right opportunities.
 You can see completed projects at <a href="https://jonathanadly.com"> JonathanAdly.com </a>.